Lemierre's syndrome: Treatment

 Lemierre's syndrome is primarily treated with antibiotics given intravenously.
 Fusobacterium necrophorum is generally highly susceptible to beta-lactam antibiotics, metronidazole, clindamycin and third generation cephalosporins while the other fusobacteria have varying degrees of resistance to beta-lactams and clindamycin.
 Additionally, there may exist a co-infection by another bacterium.
 For these reasons is often advised not to use monotherapy in treating Lemierre's syndrome.
 Penicillin and penicillin-derived antibiotics can thus be combined with a beta-lactamase inhibitor such as clavulanic acid or with metronidazole.
-Clindamycin can be given as monotherapy.

 If antibiotic therapy is unsuccessful, additional treatments include draining of any abscesses and ligation of the internal jugular vein where the antibiotic cannot penetrate.

 There is no evidence to opt for or against the use of anticoagulation therapy.
 The low incidence of Lemierre's syndrome has not made it possible to set up clinical trials to study the disease.

 Prognosis

 The mortality rate was 90% prior to antibiotic therapy.
 In the contemporary era, a mortality of 4% has been estimated.
 Since this disease is not well known and often remains undiagnosed, mortality might be much higher.
 Approximately 10% of those with the condition experience clinical sequelae, including cranial nerve palsy and orthopaedic limitations.